 - What do I want to put forward in the world as a coach?

-There is another way to discover.
+There is another way to discover your true coaching niche.
 Which is to simply continue coaching.
 Trust your instincts and the people that come to you and they will show you the way to go.

-- What kind of clients come to you?
+- What kind of clients comes to you?

 - What kind of people do you enjoy coaching?